Events and festivals in Pristina: Coffee and Tea Festival - Prishtine

-If you are a coffee or a tea lover, then you definitely need to visit this festival.

-Ranked as one of the best festivals in Kosovo, in the first days of the autumn season, the festival welcomes coffee and tea lovers with brands that dominates the local and foreign markets.
-The festival is followed with a rich artistic program and other cultural activities that makes an amazing atmosphere for a memorable festival!

-COFFEE AND TEA FESTIVAL has a promotional and cultural/educational character which is held in the "Zahir Pajaziti" Square known as one of the most frequented locations of the capital - Prishtina.
+If you are a coffee or a tea lover, then you definitely need to visit this festival.Held annually during the early days of the autumn season, the event serves as a regional gathering that showcases a variety of coffee and tea brands operating within both domestic and international markets.
+In addition to the commercial exhibition of beverage products, the multi-day festival organizes a structured schedule of cultural events, educational programs, and live artistic performances.
+These complementary activities are designed to engage attendees and provide entertainment alongside the main vendor displays in the public venue.COFFEE AND TEA FESTIVAL has a promotional and cultural/educational character which is held in the "Zahir Pajaziti" Square known as one of the most frequented locations of the capital - Prishtina.

 Chopin Piano Fest

 The Chopin Piano Fest is a festival held in April every year.
 It has become a traditional piano festival, where local and international pianists perform piano works by well known composers, classical and contemporary ones.
 The festival is organized by Prof. Lejla Haxhiu-Pula, the first pianist in Kosovo.